spaceowlsoul/Multilingual-Online-Translator/README.md

 # :capital_abcd: Multilingual-Online-Translator
 Everyone’s familiar with online translators.
-They giving us a handy way to translate on the go.
+They give us a handy way to translate on the go.

 This program is a translator based on the well-known online-resource - __context.reverso.net__.